GabeScott/standard-works-vault/General Conference/1993 October - How Will Our Children Remember Us.md

 No parent on earth is perfect.
 In fact, children are very understanding when they sense and feel that parents truly care and are attempting to be the best they can be.

-It helps children to see that good parents can have differing opinions, and that these differences can be worked out without striking, yelling, or throwing things.
+It helps children to see that good parents can have differing opinions and that these differences can be worked out without striking, yelling, or throwing things.
 They need to see and feel calm communication with respect for each other’s viewpoints so they themselves will know how to work through differences in their own lives.

 Parents are counseled to teach their children by precept and example.
 The Lord has said:

-“Inasmuch as parents have children in Zion, or in any of her stakes which are organized, that teach them not to understand the doctrine of repentance, faith in Christ the Son of the living God, and of baptism and the gift of the Holy Ghost by the laying on of the hands, when eight years old, the sin be upon the heads of the parents. ...
+“Inasmuch as parents have children in Zion, or in any of her stakes which are organized, that teach them not to understand the doctrine of repentance, faith in Christ the Son of the living God, and of baptism and the gift of the Holy Ghost by the laying on of the hands, when eight years old, the sin be upon the heads of the parents. …

-“And they shall also teach their children to pray, and to walk uprightly before the Lord” (D&C 68:25, 28).
+“And they shall also teach their children to pray, and to walk uprightly before the Lord” ([[D&C 68.25|D&C 68:25, 28]][[D&C 68.28|]]).

 Children who are taught to pray and who pray with their parents when young are more likely to pray when they are older.
 Those who are taught when they are young to love God and believe He lives will more often continue their spiritual development and increase their feelings of love as they mature.